muntashir-wahid/system_on_silicon_task/README.md

 ## How to navigate through the repo:

 First, you need to clone or download the zip file of this repo.
-Then you will find two folders on it:
+Then you will find two folders:

 **task_client:** You can find the client-side source code created with create-react-app.
 So you need to install all the dependencies and run the *npm start* command to start the local host server.